Comply with state laws

 This means that, even if an employee is injured during a company retreat or outing, or while running errands on the clock, these injuries could be covered by workers’ comp.
 In the case of Workers’ Comp for Property Managers, an injury may occur at a specific building or on the way to a building visit.

-Larger property management companies may have employees in several states, which is why it can be useful to buy workers’ comp where one company insures all of its offices across the nation.
-This way, if a person works in multiple states, they only have to have one policy.
+Larger property management companies may have employees in several states, which is why it can be useful to buy workers’ comp from one company that insures all of its offices across the nation.
+This way, if a person works in multiple states, they only need one policy.

 Workers' comp insurance covers both the employer and the injured worker.
 Like all types of insurance, it acts as a safety net in case of an accident.